The Future of Work Demands a New Approach to Learning and Development

 So, how might organizations ensure that learning investments pay off in terms of achieving their business ambition and engaging and empowering employees?
 The answer: by taking an intentional, modern approach to designing, delivering and governing learning and development experiences that go beyond transactional training to continuous skills-building and growth.

 Learning and Development is at a Tipping Point

 Learning and development opportunities have increasingly been a key factor in employment decisions – and even more so now in this period of the Great Resignation of 2021.
 High-quality, relevant learning and development help reconnect employees to their organizations by creating visibility and access to the skills needed to succeed.
 It also allows employees to demonstrate commitment to long-term career paths.

 Meeting the accelerated demand for modern skills development and relevant learning experiences has elevated the important role played by learning functions and departments.
-The time is now to ensure that employees receive real value through engaging learning and development content that can be applied and translated to day-to-day work to drive measurable business impact.
+The time is now to ensure that employees receive real value through engaging learning and development content that can be applied and translated to day-to-day work and drive measurable business impact.

-4 Steps To an Enhanced Learning Model
+Four Steps To an Enhanced Learning Model

 Below we walk through each of these four steps, to help you on your way to enabling transformation in the “Mind” of your organization:

 Initially, what is being communicated is still just information, not knowledge; the key is making the information something that the recipients will want to convert to knowledge.
 First, define clear learning objectives to ensure the information presented is targeted and relevant.
 Then, consider varying how recipients will consume the information to sustain engagement and stimulate different mental muscles.
 How might you deliver information in a way that requires recipients to alternately read, see, listen to and feel this content?